-- (1) Except for the Chairperson and Deputy Chairperson, a member of the Board or committee of the Board who is not a full-time employee of the State is paid such allowances, including travelling and subsistence allowances necessary for the exercise or performance of his or her powers or functions conferred or imposed by or under this Act, as the Minister may determine. - (2) The Chairperson and Deputy Chairperson of the Board are paid such remuneration and allowances as the Minister may determine after having due regard to the requirements of section 22 of the Public Enterprises Governance Act, 2006 (Act No. of 2006).
+- (1) A member of the Board or a member of a committee of the Board is paid such allowances, including travelling and subsistence allowances necessary for the exercise or performance of his or her powers or functions conferred or imposed by or under this Act, as the Minister may determine under subsection (2). - (2) The Minister may determine, after having due regard to the requirements of section 18 of the Public Enterprises Governance Act, 2019 (Act No. 1 of 2019), the allowances, including travelling and subsistence allowances, payable to a member of the Board or a member of a committe of the Board.